cado-security/product-help/docs/cado/discovery-import/aws/aws-s3.md

 # How to Import Data from S3

-The Cado platform supports acquiring data from AWS S3 buckets.
+The / Forensic Acquisition and Investigation platform supports acquiring data from AWS S3 buckets.
 The two primary use cases for S3 data acquisition are:

 - Analyzing disk images or zip files uploaded to an S3 bucket as part of an investigation.
 - Analyzing the contents of an S3 bucket for any uploaded files that may be part of an incident.